IS THERE LIFE AFTER FUNERALS?

-So a tradition was born.
-Each All Saint's Day thereafter, ashes with no where to go found a resting place at St. John's.
+So, a tradition was born.
+Each All-Saints Day thereafter, ashes with nowhere to go found a resting place at St. John's.
 Other funeral directors found out about it and brought their unclaimed ashes as well.
-That little sacred rectangle of earth became home to the forgotten and left behind of the dead who lived in Waterbury.
+That little sacred rectangle of earth became home to the forgotten and left behind of the dead of Waterbury.

 I found out most everyone had the same initial reaction to the babies as I had—shock and a bit of anger toward the parents.
-I spent time, in writing and All Saints' sermons, explaining that we need to try to imagine the anguish people felt at losing a child and how anguished people often make strange decisions out of the fog of grief.
+I spent time explaining that we need to try to imagine the anguish people felt at losing a child and how anguished people often make strange decisions out of the fog of grief.

 “My husband and my two teenagers don't know about what happened,” one of them told me.
 “Now I can tell them and I can finally be comforted for that awful loss.”
-That sounded like very 'good news' to me.
+That sounded like very '' to me.
 A Gospel moment in the courtyard of a church.

 Marty and Fran came to St. John's one Sunday and never left until they retired to Florida.
 Marty worked as a civilian for the State Police and Fran was an office worker somewhere.
-They were great—Marty was a big, grown up kid who looked like the actor Fred Gwinn.
+They were great—Marty was a big, kid who looked like the actor Fred Gwinn.
 Fran was feisty and ironic and funny.
 They were great fun to have around.
-They both were in late life second marriages and were always bringing visiting grandchildren to church.
-One of them had the first name Bradley, so he and I had more than a passing relationship.
+They both were in late life second marriages and were always bringing visiting grand kids to church.
+One of them had the first name Bradley so he and I had more than a passing relationship.
 That I never knew which of them was the 'real' grandparent said a lot about their relationship.

 They were two of those people who move to Florida because it is part of the thought that that's what people in Connecticut do when they retire.
-All their families were in New England, so they came back often, always stopping in for a Sunday 'hit' of St. John's funky parish life and worship.
+All their family was in New England and they came back often, always stopping in for a Sunday 'hit' of St. John's funky parish life and worship.
 I liked them both immensely.
 Marty was one of those 'Corvette guys' who never outgrew his love for fast sports cars.
 He had a gizmo on his Buick or Oldsmobile or whatever it was--'American' for sure—that allowed him to turn on the motor from a distance.
-He's leave the heater turned on in winter and the AC in summer and when he got to his car after breakfast it was either warm as toast or cool as sea breezes.
+He's the heater turned on in winter and the AC in summer and when he got to his car after breakfast it was either warm as toast or cool as sea breezes.
 I always coveted that feature.

-Once a new seminarian asked me in hushed tones, “why do all those Black people sit together?”
+Once a new seminarian asked me in hushed tones, “why do all the Black people sit together?”
 She thought it had something to do with unwritten rules about race in the Parish.

 “What would you think if 20 or 25 people sat in the same area and all had red hair?”
 I asked her.